How to Write a Business Plan

 Potential investors and lenders need to know how to reach you.
 Don’t forget to include your business name, contact information, website and social media presence in your plan.

-Create Your Plan with the RBC Business Plan Template
+Create Your Plan with the RBC Business Plan Builder

 This comprehensive template will guide you through a series of questions, resources and tips to help you write your plan.
 Best of all, you can go at your own pace and come back to work on it anytime.